AJFaraday/ruby-jam/README.md

 This is information about how to play the game of Just A Minute.
 Distribute this to all panellists prior to a game.

+/docs/game/setup.md

+This is a setup checklist to ensure everything is ready for the show.
+Including detailed information about the config files.

+/docs/tech/reporters.md

+Explains the purpose of ruby-jam reporters.
+What is required to make one and how they can be used and configured.